 The planets in orbit around the Sun

-As can be seen in the diagram of the Solar System above, the planets close to the Sun have a more curved orbit, because the force of gravity from the Sun gets stronger the closer you get to it.
+As can be seen in the diagram of the Solar System above, the planets closer to the Sun have a more curved orbit, because the force of gravity from the Sun gets stronger the closer you get to it.

 The force of gravity is also responsible for keeping the Moon orbiting around the Earth.
+Without the Earth's gravity, the moon would just drift away into space.

 The Moon orbiting the Earth

 The force of gravity can also keep our artificial satellites in orbit around the Earth without the need for power, because gravity from the Earth holds them in position.
-Similar to the how the planets orbit around the Sun, satellites that are close to the Earth orbit faster and on a more curved path than those that are further from the Earth.
+Similar to how the planets orbit around the Sun, satellites that are closer to the Earth orbit faster and on a more curved path than those that are further from the Earth.

 A satellite orbiting the Earth